TimeAutoDiff: A Unified Framework for Generation, Imputation, Forecasting, and Time-Varying Metadata Conditioning of Heterogeneous Time Series Tabular Data: Datasets and Data Processing Steps

+\item \textbf{Bike Sharing} (UCI) is a single sequence time-series dataset collected from a bike rental service with automated stations.
+It contains hourly and daily rental records over two years, including information on rental counts, weather conditions, seasonality, and timestamps.
+Each entry includes normalized temperature, humidity, wind speed, and metadata like holiday/weekend indicators, making it suitable for mobility modeling and demand forecasting tasks.
+(URL: \url{http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset}) \textit{In our experiment, we drop `instant`, `yr`, and `mnth` columns.} \end{itemize}

-\textbf{Multi-sequence:} The lengths of sequences from each entity in the multi-sequence data vary.
-However, our model can handle fixed-length $T$-sequential data.
-In the experiment, we select entities with sequence lengths longer than $200$ and truncate each sequence to ensure they are all the same length as $T=200$ and $T=177$ for \textit{``card transaction''} and \textit{``nasdaq100''} datasets, respectively.
+\textbf{Multi-sequence:} The sequences in the multi-sequence data vary in length from one entity to another, so we selected entities with sequences longer than $T=200$ and $T=177$ and truncated them to a uniform length of $T$ for the "card transaction" and "nasdaq100" datasets.

 \begin{itemize} \item \textbf{Card Transaction} is a multi-sequence, synthetic mixed-type time-series dataset created by \cite{Padhi_2021} using a rule-based generator to simulate real-world credit card transactions.
-We selected 100 users (i.e., entities) for our experiment. \url{https://github.com/IBM/TabFormer/tree/main/data/credit_card} In the dataset, we choose $\{\textit{'Card', 'Amount', 'Use Chip', 'Merchant', 'MCC', 'Errors?', 'Is Fraud?'}\}$ as features for the experiment.
+We selected 100 users (i.e., entities) for our experiment.
+In the dataset, we choose $\{\textit{'Card', 'Amount', 'Use Chip', 'Merchant', 'MCC', 'Errors?', 'Is Fraud?'}\}$ as features for the experiment.
+(URL: \url{https://github.com/IBM/TabFormer/tree/main})

-\item \textbf{nasdaq100} is a multi-sequence, synthetic mixed-type time-series dataset consisting of stock prices of 103 corporations (i.e., entities) under nasdaq 100 and the index value of nasdaq 100.
-This data covers the period from July 26, 2016 to April 28, 2017, in total 191 days. \url{https://cseweb.ucsd.edu/~yaq007/NASDAQ100_stock_data.html}
+\item \textbf{nasdaq100} is a multi-sequence, mixed-type time-series dataset consisting of stock prices of 103 corporations (i.e., entities) under nasdaq 100 and the index value of nasdaq 100.
+This data covers the period from July 26, 2016 to April 28, 2017, in total 191 days.
+(URL: \url{https://cseweb.ucsd.edu/~yaq007/NASDAQ100_stock_data.html}) \end{itemize}